-Nashville Mayor Karl Dean issued a proclamation from the city citing the important role and tangible impact of the Country Music industry on Nashville’s economy and reputation as a center for entertainment business and global tourism.
+Nashville Mayor Karl Dean issued a proclamation from the city citing the important role and meaningful impact of the Country Music industry on Nashville’s economy and reputation as a center for the entertainment business and global tourism.

 - CMA Channel for Country Music Month on iHeartRadio

 Founded in 1958, the Country Music Association was the first trade organization formed to promote a type of music.
 In 1961, CMA created the Country Music Hall of Fame to recognize artists and industry professionals with Country Music’s highest honor.
-More than 6,400 music industry professionals and companies from around the globe are members of CMA.
+More than 11,000 music industry professionals and companies from around the globe are members of CMA.
 The organization’s objectives are to serve as an educational and professional resource for the industry and advance the growth of Country Music around the world.
-This is accomplished through CMA’s core initiatives – the CMA Awards, which annually recognize outstanding achievement in the industry and air Nov.
-9 on the ABC Television Network; the CMA Music Festival, which benefits music education and is also taped for a three-hour special on ABC-TV; and CMA’s latest ABC-TV property, “CMA Country Christmas,” which is taped the day after the CMA Awards and features Country artists performing original music and Christmas classics for broadcast during the holiday season.
+This is accomplished through CMA’s core initiatives – the CMA Awards, which annually recognize outstanding achievement in the industry and air Thursday, Nov.
+1 on the ABC Television Network; the CMA Music Festival, which benefits music education and is also taped for a three-hour special on ABC; and “CMA Country Christmas,” which is taped Saturday, Nov.
+3 featuring Country artists performing original music and Christmas classics for broadcast during the holiday season.